manuelkiessling/platform-health-viewer/README.md

 http://_YourServersAddress_:3000/

+(If at this point you receive a "Errno::ECONNREFUSED" error message, then this is because CouchDB is not running or can't be connected).

 You will of course need to replace _YourServersAddress_ with the actual IP or DNS name of the server you installed PHV on.